 The spatial referring expression recognition (SRER) module identifies spatial referring expressions in a given language command.
 Referring expressions (REs) are noun phrases, pronouns, and proper names that refer to some entity in an environment, such as landmarks and objects [35].
 In this work, we only consider noun phrases and proper names and leave the coreference resolution problem to future work.
 Spatial referring expressions (SREs) are phrases where referring expressions are connected by a spatial relation.
-For example, in the language command, "Go to the red car to the right of the bakery."
-The SRE "the red car to the right of the bakery" contains two REs, "the red car" and "the bakery," termed the figure e_f and the ground e_g , respectively, by Landau and Jackendoff [36].
-The figure e_f and the ground e_g are connected by the spatial relation r "in front of."
-We define a set $\mathcal R$ of 19 diverse spatial relations, such as near, in front of, behind, on the left of, on the right of, between, and four cardinal directions.
+For example, in the language command "Go to the red car to the right of the bakery," the SRE "the red car to the right of the bakery" contains two REs, "the red car" and "the bakery," termed the figure e_f and the ground e_g , respectively, by Landau and Jackendoff [36].
+The figure e_f and the ground e_g are connected by the spatial relation r "to the right of."
+We define a diverse set \mathcal{R} of 19 spatial relations, such as near, in front of, behind, to the left of, to the right of, between, and four cardinal directions.
 The SRER module extracts referring expressions and their spatial relations from a spatiotemporal language command by prompting an LLM.
-We use GPT-4 [17]).
-The output of the SRER module is a spatial predicate denoted by $\{r: (e_f, e_g)\}$.
-Please see supplementary materials for the prompt used for SRER as well as the complete list of spatial relations.
+We use GPT-4 [17].
+The output of the SRER module is a spatial predicate denoted by $\{r : (e_f, e_g)\}$.
+Please see the supplementary materials for the complete set of spatial relations and the prompt used for SRER.

-Fig. 3: System Overview: yellow blocks represent the input and output of the system; modules are in blue blocks; green blocks represent pretrained or fine-tuned models.
+Fig. 3: Lang2LTL-2 Language Grounding System Overview: input and output are in yellow blocks; modules are in blue blocks; pretrained and fine-tuned models are in green blocks.